DallanQ/lotr_journeys_in_middle_earth/Manual.md

 > Image of 5 cards showing the name of a chosen hero at the bottom with an inscription of the use of the card

-> Image of a deck of cards displaying the weakness of the hero chosen
+> Image of a card displaying the weakness of the hero chosen

-> Image of 3 cards showing green colored text boxes for easy identification by players
+> Image of 3 cards showing green colored text boxes containing the role of the card

 *if Beravor chooses the Pathfinder role, her skill deck consists of basic 1-6, Beravor 1-5, Pathfinder 1-3, and one random weakness.*

 9. **Prepare Role Card and Create Skill Decks:** Each hero finds the starting skill card for their role.
 Each starting skill card has the number “1” after the role name at the bottom of the card and has stars next to the card name.
 Each hero prepares their starting skill card by placing it face up below their hero card.
 Then, each player shuffles their remaining 14 cards together to create their skill deck and places it facedown in their play area.

-> Image of a card showing the starting skill of the chosen hero, a skill deck platform for a user to know about a hero.
+> Image of a card showing the starting skill of the chosen hero being placed below the hero card

 *If Beravor is a Pathfinder, she places "Trailblazer" below her hero card*